- Book Club

 Sponsor - email@example.com

-The goals of the Rebel Flyers drone club are to provide students the opportunity to learn to pilot a drone, to teach safe flying practices and good drone piloting citizenship, and to educate students on piloting techniques for photography and filming.
+The goals of the Rebel Flyers drone club are to provide students the opportunity to learn to pilot a drone, to teach safe flying practices, drone piloting citizenship and to educate students on piloting techniques for photography and filming.

-Students must go through a four-step process to be allowed to be a club pilot these steps will help train the student on how and where to fly a drone, safe flying practices, as well as the federal, local, and school regulations that apply to flying a drone.
-The Rebel Flyers drone club flies several days a week, weather permitting, during morning break in the spring and fall, and a simulator is available during bad weather and the winter months.
-The club is open to any MJHS students who are in good academic standing and behavioral standings.
+Students must go through a four-step process to be allowed to be a club pilot.
+These steps will help train the student on how and where to fly a drone, safe flying practices, as well as the federal, local and school regulations that apply to flying a drone.
+The Rebel Flyers drone club flies several days a week, weather permitting, during morning break in the Spring and Fall, and a simulator is available during bad weather and the winter months. the club is open to any MJHS students who are in good academic and behavioral standings.

 If you have an interest in mechanical and electrical systems, metal-working, computer programming, marketing, fundraising or having fun, then the robotics team is for you!
-The BC Robotics Team is currently composed of students from MHS, MJHS, and Heritage High School.
+The BC Robotics Team is currently composed of students from grades 8-12 from MJHS, MHS, and other schools within Blount County.
 We are a FIRST Robotics Competition Team.
 The team consists of a technical team and a business team.
 There is something for everyone!
-The team will meet weekly in the fall, but requires a greater time commitment in January and February.
-For more information, please visit http://www.usfirst.org
+The team will meet bi-weekly in the fall, but requires a greater time commitment in January and February.